-The possibilities within this world point to our human potential and our existence is shaped through these possibilities.
-'Existence' means having a chance to change things for the better, to experience what is of value and avoid or eliminate what could damage or harm.
-These possibilities provide us with direction to which we can orient ourselves.
+The possibilities within this world point to our human potential; we shape our existence through these possibilities.
+"Existence" means having a chance to change things for the better, to experience what is of value and to avoid or to eliminate what could be damaging or harmful.
+Possibilities provide us with directions to which we can orient ourselves.
 This is an essential orientation of human beings, not a superficial one.
-Being directed towards what is possible, yet to be fulfilled and is waiting for us in every situation corresponds perfectly to the essence of our spirit - a spirit that looks for participation, dialogue, creativity and possibility.
-The essential task of existence is to find this correspondence between our potential for participation (for creativity, action and encounter) and what is possible, needed and undone, and what we see, feel and understand to be waiting for us despite the possibility of risk and error.
+Being directed towards what is possible, what is yet to be fulfilled, what is waiting for us in each and every situation corresponds perfectly to the essence of our spirit - a spirit that is looking out for participation, dialogue, creativity and possibility.
+We see the essential task of existence to be one of finding this correspondence between our potential for participation (for creativity, action and encounter) and what is possible, what is needed, what is undone, what we see and feel and understand to be waiting for us, despite the possibility of risk and error.

+2.)
 A practical guide to meaning

-Viktor Frankl (1973) gave a general guide to finding meaning that requires a certain attitude towards the world.
+Viktor Frankl (1973, 62) gave a general guide for finding meaning.
+Finding meaning requires an attitude towards the world.
 Frankl wrote:

-'We must perform a kind of Copernican
+"(...) we must perform a kind of Copernican Revolution, and give the question of the meaning of life an entirely new twist.
+To wit:

-Revolution, and give the question of the meaning of life an entirely new twist.
-To wit: it is life itself that asks questions of man... it is not up to man to question; rather, he should recognize that he is questioned, questioned by life; he has to respond by being responsible; and he can answer to life only by answering for his life.' (p.62)
+It is life itself that asks questions of man. (...) it is not up to man to question; rather, he should recognize that he is questioned, questioned by life; he has to respond by being responsible; and he can answer to life only by answering for his life."

-This phenomenological attitude is an openness of mind free from personal interest and directed towards the essence of the situation that allows one be reached or even captured by the situation.
-If the essence of a situation is valuable in itself, is seemingly perfect and cannot be made better then we are left to enjoy, admire and simply experience.
+This attitude is in fact a phenomenological attitude, an openness of the mind free from personal interest, an attitude directed towards the essence of the situation, an attitude that allows one be reached or even captured by the situation.

+(a) If the essence of a situation is valuable in itself, if it cannot be made better for example, if it is seemingly perfect, then we are left to enjoy, to admire and to simply experience.
 A marvellous sunset, a beautiful face, music by Mozart or a painting by Picasso qualify as examples of what Frankl termed experiential values and one avenue to meaning.

-If under different circumstances this openness leads us to an imperfect situation that requires some improvement, we may perceive the circumstance as both valuable and requiring something for its improvement.
-Such a situation requires either a suitable activity in the world such as speaking to a person, writing a letter, cooking a meal and so on, or it may require mental or spiritual activity in one's inner world that involves a change of attitude towards the world, life, oneself or the future.
+(b) If under different circumstances this openness leads us to an imperfect situation, a situation that requires some intervention for improvement, we may perceive the circumstance as both valuable and requiring something for its improvement.
+Such a situation requires either a suitable activity in the world such as speaking to a person, writing a letter, cooking a meal etc. or mental or spiritual activity in one's inner world, which means a change of attitude towards the world, life, oneself or the future.
 Frankl included creative and attitudinal values as the two other avenues to meaning.